 - Methadone

 - It can be used for both short term addiction and detox treatment and long term maintenance, which many opioid addicts need.
-Methadone maintenance helps people stop abusing opioids while keeping them maintained on methadone for as long as necessary.
+Methadone maintenance helps people stop abusing opioids and can be maintained for as long as necessary.

 - Methadone can be taken once a day, and the treatment regimen can be continued for a few weeks, years, or even indefinitely.

-- The use of methadone has shown significant decreases in illegal opioid abuse, crime, illness, overdose, and death as compared to those who do not use it.
+- Methadone use has shown significant decreases in illegal opioid abuse, crime, illness, overdose, and death as compared to those who do not use it.

-- Its drawbacks are that it can cause addiction itself if abused and that it is widely available through illegal channels.
+- The drawbacks are that you can become addicted to Methadone if abused and that it is widely available through illegal channels.

 - Buprenorphine